metamacro/student-poll/readme.md

 Both a Croatian and English translation were made.

 All graphs were made using the `process.py` script.

-Used libraries:
+Python 3.8.2 with the following modules modules:
-- Pandas
+- Pandas 1.1.2
-- Matplotlib
+- Matplotlib 3.3.0

 ### Desired internship hourly wage